tw4l/brunnhilde/README.md

   -V, --version         Display Brunnhilde version
-  -w, --showwarnings    Add Siegfried warnings to HTML report -z, --scanarchives    Decompress and scan zip, tar, gzip, warc, arc with Siegfried --save_assets SAVE_ASSETS
+  -w, --showwarnings    Add Siegfried warnings to HTML report -z, --scanarchives    Decompress and scan zip, tar, gzip, warc, arc with Siegfried --csv_file CSV_FILE   Path to Siegfried CSV file to read as input --load_assets LOAD_ASSETS
-                        Specify filepath location to save JS/CSS files for use in subsequent runs (this directory should not yet exist) --load_assets LOAD_ASSETS
-                        Specify filepath location of JS/CSS files to copy to destination (instead of downloading) --csv_file CSV_FILE   Path to Siegfried CSV file to read as input --stdin               Read Siegfried CSV from piped stdin
+                        Specify path to cached 'assets' directory to use for HTML report --stdin               Read Siegfried CSV from piped stdin
 ```

 For file paths containing spaces in directory names, enclose the entire path in single or double quotes or make sure spaces are escaped properly (e.g. `CCA\ Finding\ Aid\ Demo\`).